SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 If a simulation game is currently running, the name of this application is returned by this property.

 #### *LastEvent[]*
-This property returns an integer representing the time of the last hardware event as reported by the special AutoHotkey variable [A_TickCount](https://www.autohotkey.com/docs/Variables.htm#TickCount).
+This property returns an integer representing the time of the last controller hardware event as reported by the special AutoHotkey variable [A_TickCount](https://www.autohotkey.com/docs/Variables.htm#TickCount).

 #### [Class Property] *Instance[]*
 Returns the single instance of *SimulatorController*.